Brianstjames/cybersecurity-portfolio/2025-07-18 DayInReview.md

 Cloud Architecture
 pg.
 5

-Virtual Private Cloud (VPC) = A cloud computing model in which the cloud provider manages the infrastructure and automatically allocates resources as needed, charging only for the actual usage of the application.
-- VPC = is actually a datacenter in the cloud
+Virtual Private Cloud (VPC) = is a isolated private network within a public cloud.

 STATUS CODE:
 - 200 SUCCESS
 - 400 CLIENT
-- SEVER ERROR
+- 404 ERROR URL NOT FOUND

-- IT focus is on spinning up:
- 1. computing
- 2. storage
- 3. network
- 4. platform
- 5. applications

 Video by CodeWithMzn What is API?
 (Application Programming Interface) Video by FlowInData "What is SOAP"